You are here: Home » Blog » Polyester Strapping » PET Vs PP Strapping: Key Differences And Applications

 sharethis sharing button

-What is PET?
+What is PET Strapping?

 PET (also abbreviated PETE) is short for polyethylene terephthalate, the chemical name for polyester.

-It is a clear, strong, and lightweight plastic that is widely used for packaging foods and beverages, especially convenience-sized soft drinks, juices and water.
+It is clear, strong, and lightweight plastic that is widely used for packaging foods and beverages, especially convenience-sized soft drinks, juices and water.
 Virtually all single-serving and 2-liter bottles of carbonated soft drinks and water sold in the U.S. are made from PET.

 PET Strapping

-What is PP?
+What is PP Strapping?

 PP stands for Polypropylene, which is a thermoplastic polymer that is widely used in many different applications.
 It is a type of plastic that is derived from the monomer propylene.
 PP is known for its versatility, durability, and chemical resistance, making it suitable for a variety of uses across industries.
 Some common applications of PP include